cuvner/pxt-pico-wifi/README.md

 ## 🔧 Firmware

 The Raspberry Pi Pico must be flashed with the [**pico-modem firmware**](firmware/code.py) that listens for AT-style commands over UART.
-- Copy the provided `.uf2` firmware to the Pico via drag-and-drop (bootloader mode).
+- Copy the provided code.py firmware to the Pico via thonny and save on device.
 - Once flashed, the Pico will respond to AT commands from the micro:bit.

 ---